momueh/hapi-habit-tracker/README.md

 When you run the tests:

 1. If the test database doesn't exist, it's created
-2. Before each test module runs:
+2. Before each testcase runs:
     - All existing test data is cleared
-    - Fresh predefined test data is seeded
 3. Tests are executed against this clean test database state